Marmaduke Johnson: Printing career

+i.e." And shall serve the aid President and Society and their Successors in New England aforesaid in the Art of a printer for he printinge of the Bible in the Indian language and such other Books as he shall be directed to print for and duringe the terme of Three yeares".
+(Note: The entire text of The Articles of Agreement for Johnson can be found in the Records of the colony of New Plymouth, Vol. II.)

 Johnson arrived in New England sometime during the summer of 1660 with another printing press to assist in the printing of Elliot's Indian Bible.
 Before Johnson's arrival Green had only managed to produce a few sheets of the New Testament.
 After Johnson's arrival both printing presses were now committed to the enormous task that lay before them.
 (Note: The task of translating and printing the Bible into an Indian language was the largest project ever completed on an American printing press until well into the eighteenth century, and was only rivaled by the production of second edition of the Eliot Indian Bible printed in 1680-1685.)
 By 1661, Johnson, Green, and with the assistance of John Eliot and James Printer in the translation of English to the Massachusett language, printed 1,500 copies of the New Testament.
 By 1663, Marmaduke and Green had printed 1,180 volumes of the Old and New Testaments translated from English to the Massachusett language.
 (Note: Only a few dozen of Eliot's 1663 Bible remain in existence, as most copies were destroyed during King Philip's War in 1675–1676.)
 The two books were bound together to make one complete Bible, to which were attached a Catechism, and the Psalms of David in Indian verse.
 This was the first Bible in any language that was printed in America.
 (Note: The first Bible in America in the English language wasn't printed until 1752, by Samuel Kneeland and Bartholomew Green Jr.) Thus completed, a copy of The Indian Bible, in elegant binding, was presented to Charles the Second, which included a dedication of thanks and gratitude for his support.
 (Note: The funding required for the effort involved in the translation and the printing was provided by a charter from the Society for the Propagation of the Gospel, which was renewed by Charles II.
 The text of the dedication can be read in Records of the colony of New Plymouth, in New England, Volume II, published 1855.)